schauder/schauder.github.io/_posts/2018/2018-01-27-dont-convince-your-coworkers-to-tdd.md

 1. It is a stereotypical example of "If you only have a hammer every problem looks like a nail."

-2. If you push a solution the chances that it will get rejected is really big.
-And that would be sad for such a powerful tool as TDD.
+2. If you push a solution the chance that it will get rejected is really big.
+And that would be a sad state for such a powerful tool as TDD.

 Instead of proposing your favorite tool to fix the problem, spend the time to find a solution together with the team.
 This starts by finding out if there is a problem.
 You might think there is a problem.
 Others might not.

-I once was part of a project which was rejected after 1-2 days of testing by the customer as way to buggy and basically not fit for use.
+I once was involved in a software release which was rejected after 1-2 days of testing by the customer as way too buggy and basically not fit for use.
 After the meeting in which the customer explained his opinion to us I drove home together with our test manager.
 The dialog went something like this: